 So you’ve found the perfect rental and its time to move in.

-Once your security deposit and 1st months rent have been collect, you will be provided with all keys, remotes, etc. that are provided in your lease.
+Once your security deposit and 1st months rent has been collected, you will be provided with all keys, remotes, etc. that are provided in your lease.

 Before you move, Inspect.